penumbra-zone/penumbra/docs/guide/src/tutorials/running-node.md

 This is true of the [Prax wallet], and of [pcli], as well as any other client.
 While users can select a publicly available RPC URL from a party they trust, this guide demonstrates how a user can self-host an RPC URL for use by themselves and others.
+For a more generalized description of running pd, see the [pd overview](../node/pd.md).

 ## Renting a server